GeZhouyang/GeZhouyang.github.io/_pages/about.md

 ## Opening

-If you are interested in working with me, feel free to drop me an email briefly describing yourself.
+If you are interested in working with me, feel free to drop me an email briefly describing yourself and your research interests.
 All backgrounds, genders, nationalities, and age are welcome!